telerik/kendo-ui-core/docs/web/sortable/overview.md

     </script>
 ```

-## Key features
+## Features

 ### Placeholder

 The Placeholder is the element which indicates where the dragged item will be placed when dropped.
-By default, the placeholder is a clone of the dragged element with removed `id` attribute and `visibility` set to `hidden` in order to form a visual gap.
+By default, the Placeholder is a clone of the dragged element with a removed `id` attribute, and `visibility` set to `hidden` to form a visual gap.

+> **Important**
-> **Important:** The placeholder element is appended to the Sortable container DOM element.
-Because of this, jQuery's `index` method **returns unexpected results** while dragging.
-If you want to get the index of a given item in the Sortable collection you should use widget's [`indexOf`](../../../api/web/sortable#methods-indexof) method.
+> The placeholder element is appended to the Sortable DOM element container.
+Because of this, jQuery's `index` method returns unexpected results while dragging.
+If you want to get the index of a given item in the Sortable collection, use widget's [`indexOf`](/api/javascript/ui/sortable#methods-indexof) method.

-#### Customize the placeholder
+#### Customize the Placeholder

-You may change the default placeholder by setting the `placeholder` configuration option.
+You can change the default Placeholder by setting the `placeholder` configuration option.

-##### Build the placeholder from the dragged element
+The example below demonstrates how to build the Placeholder from the dragged element.

+###### Example

 ```html
     <ul id="sortable">